1. The need for an Employment Contract/Written Terms of Employment

 This is not an employment contract as many people confuse it with, it is a briefer version and the one that you must receive from your employer or you as a business must issue to your employee or worker.

-It is absolutely key that you give your employee or worker the written terms within a prescribed period of time, if you do not the worker or employee does have a right to ask for them and failure to provide them could lead to raising a grievance or even making a claim to an employment tribunal, therefore it is key that this document is properly drafted and covers the requirements and is given to your worker or employee.
+It is absolutely key that you give your employee or worker the written terms within a prescribed period of time.
+If you do not do so, the worker or employee does have a right to ask for them and failure to provide them could lead to raising a grievance or even making a claim to an employment tribunal, therefore it is key that this document is properly drafted and covers the requirements and is given to your worker or employee.

 2. Advice and Preparation of an Employment Contract / Written Terms of Employment

 At NIDO we can liase with the person dealing with your business HR, that may also be yourself and then draft for your approval the Employment Contract or the important Written Terms of Employment so that you can give these to your worker or employee.